derekschatz/ConsulTracker/TASK.md

 - Create backend endpoints for business logo upload and retrieval
 - Add error handling for the account settings forms
 - Modified business info form to use phone number instead of country field
+- Need to refactor application for Vercel deployment from Replit
+  - Remove Replit-specific dependencies and plugins
+  - Update server configuration for serverless environment
+  - Configure proper routing in vercel.json

 ## Notes
 - Using Drizzle ORM for database operations